nylander/Easy_webshare_on_UPPMAX/README.md

 The output from the script looks something like this:

-    folder to share (set by pwd): /proj/b123456/webexport/seqs
+    Folder to share (set by pwd): /proj/b123456/webexport/seqs

           URL: http://export.uppmax.uu.se/b123456/seqs
     User Name: kxlvtr
      Password: cvtddq